Atharsh2910/-ISL/README.md

 **🤝 Acknowledgements**

-Built with the goal of improving accessibility and inclusive communication for the Indian Deaf community 🇮🇳
+Built with the goal of improving accessibility and inclusive communication for the Indian Hearing Impaired community 🇮🇳